tdsmale/tdsmale.github.io/Jungian.md

 - Constructive: Tangentiality.
 Finds it constructive to emphasise cooperative structural possibilities.
 - Obligation: Expenditure.
 Feels obligated to try and adopt aggressive self-interest.
 - Unnatural: Privilege.
 Finds it unnatural to emphasise retentive relations.
 - Indulgant: Hospitality.
-Can over-indulge promoting a mutually welcoming atmosphere.
+Can over-exploit promoting a mutually welcoming atmosphere.
 - Unconscious: Canon.
 Unconsciously provokes the observance of a mutually-legislated understanding.
 - Trivializing: Profitability.
 Trivializes the promotion of competitive escalation.
 - Repressed: Isolation.
 Represses the observance of an inequitable distance.